markszulc/experience-manager-learn.en/help/forms/sign-multiple-documents/create-osgi-service.md

 ```

+## Assets

-The OSGi bundle can be [downloaded from here](assets/sign-multiple-forms.jar)
+The OSGi bundle with the above mentioned services can be [downloaded from here](assets/sign-multiple-forms.jar)